dessant/youtube-autoplay/README.md

 ## License

-YouTube Autoplay is released under the terms of the MIT License.
+Autoplay Settings for YouTube is released under the terms of the MIT License.
 Please refer to the LICENSE file.